California Red Light Accident Lawyers

 If one were to run a red light and injure another person in the process, they wouldn’t only receive a citation but also a civil case against them.
 They could be liable to pay for any damages resulting from their negligence.

-Injured victims can sue for compensation, and our lawyers in California who handle red light accidents can help.
-We’ll ensure that the negligent parties are held accountable for your injuries.
+Injured victims may be able to pursue compensation, and our lawyers in California who handle red light accidents can help.
+In the event that negligence contributed to your injuries, we are committed to seeking accountability.

 Our client was stopped at a two-way stop sign before proceeding into an intersection where he was struck by a police cruiser traveling 70 mph, resulting in serious injuries.– ARASH KHORSANDI, ESQ.